 Failure to Advance

 All students are required to complete all requirements of their M.A. program within six years of first enrollment.
-Students failing to meet this requirement will be dismissed from the program.
-However, students can withdraw from the program and reapply later.
-If accepted, their previous coursework will count toward the degree if it meets the requirements of the program at the time of readmission, and the six year timeframe will include both spans of attendance, but not the time during which the student was not in the program.
+Students failing to meet this requirement may be dismissed from the program.
+However, students can officially withdraw from the program and reapply later.
+If re-admitted, their previous coursework will count toward the degree if it meets the requirements of the program at the time of readmission; the six year timeframe will include both spans of attendance, but not the time during which the student was not in the program.

-Students who have not withdrawn from the program, but have been removed from the active status roster will need to complete a re-application (and any other required admission materials as determined by the Graduate Advisor, Graduate Program Director, and Associate Dean) to resume the program and begin taking courses again or to be eligible for the master’s thesis defense or comprehensive exams.
-Re-admission into the graduate program is not guaranteed, but if readmitted, the six-year clock will remain from the date of the original admission.
+Students who have not officially withdrawn from the program, but have been discontinued or dismissed from the active status roster will need to complete a re-application (and any other required admission materials as determined by the Graduate Advisor, Graduate Program Director, and Associate Dean) to resume the program and begin taking courses again, or to be eligible for the master’s thesis defense, project, or comprehensive exams.
+Re-admission into the graduate program is not guaranteed, but if readmitted, the six year timeframe will still remain from the date of the original enrollment.

 Failure to Pass Comprehensive Exams

-Failure to Meet the Requierments of Conditional Acceptance
+Failure to Meet the Requirements of Conditional Acceptance

-A failure to meet the requirements of Conditional Acceptances results in dismissal from the graduate program.
+A failure to meet the requirements of conditional acceptance admission decisions will result in dismissal from the graduate program.

-If a student has made good progress toward the degree and has a compelling explanation for the circumstances that caused the dismissal, he or she may petition the graduate board for reinstatement.
-The graduate board will decide if any exceptions to the dismissal policy are warranted, and the board’s decision requires approval by the Associate Dean of Graduate Programs.
+If a student has made good progress toward a degree program and has a compelling explanation for the circumstances that caused the dismissal, he or she may petition the graduate board for reinstatement.
+The graduate board will decide if any exceptions to the dismissal policy are warranted, and the board’s decision will also require the approval by the Associate Dean of Graduate Programs.
 To appeal an academic dismissal, a student must submit to the graduate advisor a letter of petition, current transcripts (including transcripts if credits were earned elsewhere after the dismissal from DePaul), and a current résumé.